SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.BackupFiles = ["file1.txt", "file2.txt"];          //Back up files from the instances folders to Nucleus Co-op environment folder on handler stop, they will be restored on subsequent runs.
 Works per player/nickname.
 Game.BackupFolders = ["folder1", "folder2"];            //Back up folders from the instances folders to Nucleus Co-op environment folder on handler stop, they will be restored on subsequent runs.
 Works per player/nickname.
 Game.BinariesFolderPathFix = true;                      //Fixes binaries folder path not being correctly parsed if the binaries folder name exists multiple times in the binaries folder full path.
+Game.ExecutableNames = ["gameExe1.exe","gameExe2.exe","gameExe3.exe"];//Allows to choose among many game executables to a add a game to Nucleus.
+Game.ExecutableName should not be used with it.

 #################### Nucleus Co-op Environment ####################